Derryblinks/11218606_DCIT_205/README.md

 ![News Letter](<Screenshots/Screenshot (58).png>)
 ![News](<Screenshots/Screenshot (59).png>)

+<h2>Lessons learnt from the Project </h2>
-Through out the development of this Website, i have gained valuable skills and experience including the development of responsive web design, improve proficiency in front-end frame works.
+<p>Through out the development of this Website, i have gained valuable skills and experience including the development of responsive web design, improve proficiency in front-end frame works and understanding how to set up a website from the basics to a more advanced one. <br>
+I have also learned effectively how to navigate and leverage the git version control system and anticipate in collaborative work. </p>

+<h2> Conclusion</h2>
-In conclusion, this project has been challeging and a rewarding experience, allowing me to apply theoretical knowledge in a practical setting.
+<p>In conclusion, this project has been challeging and a rewarding experience, allowing me to apply theoretical knowledge in a hands-on practical.</p>